21 Best Email Tools With Zapier Integration (2026)

 You're a creator or content business: ConvertKit.
 Zapier integration designed for creator workflows.

-You need affordable email + Zapier: Brevo.
-The cheapest option with decent Zapier connectivity.
+You need affordable email + Zapier: Brevo or EmailOctopus.
+The cheapest options with usable Zapier connectivity.

-You want simple and focused: Loops.
-Clean Zapier integration without complexity.
+You want simple and focused: Loops or Bento.
+Clean event-driven Zapier integrations without complexity.

 You're in e-commerce: Klaviyo.
 Zapier fills the gaps between your e-commerce stack and email.